-20. For risk management, the NBFC shall have a risk-based approach which includes the following.
+20. For risk management, the bank shall have a risk-based approach which includes the following.

-(1) The NBFC shall categorise customers into low, medium, and high-risk categories, based on its assessment and risk perception.

-(2) The NBFC may lay down broad principles for the risk-categorisation of customers.

-(3) The NBFC shall undertake risk categorisation based on parameters such as the customer's identity, social / financial status, nature of business activity, and information about the customer's business and its location, geographical risk covering customers as well as transactions, type of products / services offered, delivery channel used for delivery of products / services, types of transactions undertaken such as cash, cheque / monetary instruments, wire transfers, forex transactions, etc. The NBFC may also factor in the ability to confirm identity documents through online or other services offered by issuing authorities, while considering customer's identity.

-(4) The NBFC shall keep the risk categorisation of a customer and the specific reasons for such categorisation confidential and shall not reveal this information to the customer to avoid tipping off.
+- (1) The bank shall categorise customers into low, medium, and high-risk categories, based on its assessment and risk perception. - (2) The bank may lay down broad principles for the risk-categorisation of customers. - (3) The bank shall undertake risk categorisation based on parameters such as the customer's identity, social / financial status, nature of business activity, and information about the customer's business and its location, geographical risk covering customers as well as transactions, type of products / services offered, delivery channel used for delivery of products / services, types of transactions undertaken such as cash, cheque / monetary instruments, wire transfers, forex transactions, etc. The bank may also factor in the ability to confirm identity documents through online or other services offered by issuing authorities, while considering customer's identity. - (4) The bank shall keep the risk categorisation of a customer and the specific reasons for such categorisation confidential and shall not reveal this information to the customer to avoid tipping off.

-Provided that the NBFC collects various other non-intrusive information from different categories of customers relating to the perceived risk and specifies the same in the KYC policy.
+Provided that the bank collects various other non-intrusive information from different categories of customers relating to the perceived risk, and specifies the same in the KYC policy.

-Explanation: The NBFC may also use the FATF Public Statement, the reports and guidance notes on KYC / AML issued by the Indian Banks Association (IBA), and other agencies, etc., in its risk assessment.
+Explanation: The bank may also use the FATF Public Statement, the reports and guidance notes on KYC / AML issued by the Indian Banks Association (IBA), and other agencies, etc., in its risk assessment.